justinemmanuelmercado/blog/src/pages/buying-a-laptop-in-the-philippines/index.md

 ---
-title: Buying my laptop from out of the country and general laptop buying guidelines
+title: Buying laptops from the outside the Philippines can save you money
 description: Why I think buying abroad and having it shipped is way better than buying in the country.
 date: '2019-01-22'
 image: 'cover.jpeg'